 Here, we found a sign pointing to the “Grutas”, which means caves, and the Olson family just loves their caves.
-This particular type of cave was new for us as it was a volcano lava tube where the hot lava flowing down the volcano cools on the outside while the hotter lava continues to flow on the inside, all the way down to the sea, eventually emptying out the tube, leaving a long, tunnel-like cavern.
-The entire tour lasted an hour and yes, it was touristy, but still pretty neat.
+This type of cave was new for us as it was a volcano lava tube where the hot lava flowing down the volcano cools on the outside while the hotter lava continues to flow on the inside, all the way down to the sea, eventually emptying out the tube, leaving a long, tunnel-like cavern.
+The entire tour lasted an hour and yes, it was touristy, but still pretty good.
 For some reason they had rigged up the cave to stream music, but instead of piping in the theme music from Indiana Jones at maximum volume, they were playing this ultra-tranquilo, barely audible, hypnotizing classical music.
 Since most of the tourists had at least 20 years on us, I’m thinking they used this to tranquilize the touristos and prevent anybody from having a claustrophobic spaz attack in the narrow tunnel.
 One member of our tour group did sustain an injury however.
 He was very tall and capped his noggin on a piece of jagged lava rock and had blood pooling on his skull, getting all mixed in with his grey hair.
 But he bravely went on, after the tour guide told him if he didn’t then he’d have to backtrack by himself to the entrance.
 He didn’t want to be all by himself in a lava tube cave.

 We returned to the car and the road lead us westward across the north coast.
 The views looking out over the angry sea were gobsmacking, but I was equally impressed by the amazing engineering work and imagination it must have taken to create such roads, bridges and tunnels through an intensely inhospitable environment.
 There was also an old coastal road, which was meant to be quite terrifying to drive, but sadly it was closed, so I didn’t get to put my family’s safety seriously at risk.